brianlyao/GraphBuilder/README.md

 This subpackage contains actions specific for file actions (such as those which would be found under the "File" menu).

+### algorithms

+This package will eventually contain graph-related the algorithms which the user can execute on the graph.

 ### clipboard

 This package contains the clipboard, which is used to keep track of copied graph components.